-Option 1 - Status Quo Option 2 - Strengthened recourse mechanism within Parliament Option 3 - New recourse mechanism within the Executive Option 4 - Recourse mechanism within the Judiciary Accessibility 0 Expanding the scope of the RRC may increase accessibility for complaints about primary legislation, by providing a dedicated mechanism which is already established and therefore has some certainty of process.
+Option 1 - Status Quo Option 2 - Strengthened recourse mechanism within Parliament Option 3 - New recourse mechanism within the Executive Optior + Variable depending on design Accessibility 0 Expanding the scope of the RRC may increase accessibility for complaints about primary legislation, by providing a dedicated mechanism which is already established and therefore has some certainty of process.
 Conversely, this would be a substantial new role for the RRC, which may require additional resourcing in order not to result in delays and therefore reduce accessibility to recourse.
 This would depend on the number of complaints.
 If a separate Legislation Committee were to be established, this could increase accessibility to recourse for primary legislation complaints.
 Having separate committees for primary and secondary legislation may make recourse less accessible to the public as it adds complexity to the process.
 This may be mitigated by design and implementation decisions.
 Creating a new recourse mechanism may increase accessibility, compared to the status quo, as there will be a specific and dedicated avenue for complaints about both primary and secondary legislation.
 The accessibility of any new mechanism will depend on the detailed design choices and implementation.
-A judiciary-based recourse mechanism is likely to increase the cost of making a complaint.
-There is more formality with court processes.
-This could limit the types of individuals and businesses that can access the scheme.
-A specific tribunal would allow for a less formal process, less costs for complainants and therefore enable a broader range of individuals and businesses to access the scheme.
-Increased compliance with good regulatory practice 0 Variable It is unclear whether expanding the role of the RRC to include primary legislation and its operation would result in increased compliance with good regulatory practice.
-The RRC may report to the House on complaints and so with an expanded scope could provide a more certain recourse for primary legislation complaints.
-Over a longer term, expanding the scope of the RRC or implementing a separate Legislation Committee could strengthen Parliamentary scrutiny of Executive decision-making.
-There may be an increase in risk-averse behaviour on the part of Ministers and government departments when developing and pursuing policy options, given the potential for a higher level of scrutiny.
-This is less so than with Options 2 and 3, but the risk is still present.
-Creating any new model situated in the Executive could lead to increased compliance compared to the status quo as there will be dedicated capacity and capability to take forward complaints.
-The level of impact would depend on the functions and powers of the mechanism, and the strength of competing incentives.
-Where the Board is either providing scrutiny over legislation's consistency with the principles, or of government's assessments of consistency with the principles, this is likely to result in more risk averse behaviour (on the part of government agencies, compared to Options 1 and 2).
-It is unclear how effective the courts would be as a monitoring/quality assurance mechanism - as involvement would only be triggered in relation to specific proceedings, and the legislation relevant to those proceedings assessed for compatibility with the principles.
-A broader, more integrated role could likely be played by a specific tribunal, which would solely be focused on regulatory standards complaints.
-There is likely to be a significant inhibitive effect on government's development of regulatory proposals, due to the prospect of being drawn into a court process and its costs leading to more risk-averse behaviour relative to Options 1, 2 and 3.
-Some principles proposed are open to trade-offs, and the judgment exercised in the interpretation and how these should be applied is more appropriately made by the Executive.
-9(2)(h)
+A judiciary-bas cost of making processes. bus A specific trib costs for comp of individu Increased compliance with good regulatory practice 0 <text><text><text><text><text></text></text></text></text></text> <text></text> It is uncle monitoring/q would only be a the legislatic compatibility role could like solely be fa There is government's prospect of t leading to mon Some princi judgment exer be applied i ion 4 - Recourse mechanism within the Judiciary ased recourse mechanism is likely to increase the ng a complaint.
+There is more formality with court es.
+This could limit the types of individuals and usinesses that can access the scheme.

+ribunal would allow for a less formal process, less mplainants and therefore enable a broader range duals and businesses to access the scheme.

+Aclear how effective the courts would be as a p/quality assurance mechanism - as involvement be triggered in relation to specific proceedings, and ation relevant to those proceedings assessed for ty with the principles.
+A broader, more integrated ikely be played by a specific tribunal, which would be focused on regulatory standards complaints.

+is likely to be a significant inhibitive effect on 's development of regulatory proposals, due to the of being drawn into a court process and its costs nore risk-averse behaviour relative to Options 1, 2 and 3.

+nciples proposed are open to trade-offs, and the xercised in the interpretation and how these should ed is more appropriately made by the Executive.